 Terry lives with her husband in Reston, Virginia and enjoys spending winters hiking and biking in Southern Utah.
-She enjoys visiting with her four grandchildren and often encourages them to bring their parents along.
-She is a member of SCBWI, Las Musas Latinx Collective and the Children's Book Guild of Washington, DC.
+She enjoys visiting with her four grandchildren and often encourages them to bring their parents.
+She is a member of SCBWI and the Children's Book Guild of Washington, DC.